aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

 INPUT:
   - $minc                  : MINC file to be registered
-  - $raw\_file              : source native file the MINC file to register
+  - $raw\_file              : source file of the MINC file to register
   - $data\_dir              : data\_dir directory from the config table
-  - $inputs                : input files of the MINC file to be registered
+  - $inputs                : input files of the file to be registered
   - $pipelineName          : name of the pipeline used to obtain the MINC file
   - $toolName              : tool name & version used
   - $registeredXMLFile     : registered DTIPrep XML report
   - $registeredQCReportFile: registered DTIPrep txt report
-  - $scanType              : type of scan to be used to register the minc file
+  - $scanType              : scan type of the MINC file to register
-  - $registered\_nrrd       : optional, registered NRRD file used to create the MINC file
+  - $registered\_nrrd       : optional, registered NRRD file used to
+                              create the MINC file

 RETURNS: registered MINC file on success, undef otherwise